nus-cs2103-AY2425S1/ip/docs/README.md

 ## Editing the data file
 Task data is saved automatically as a JSON file at `[JAR file location]/data/tasks.json`.
 Advanced users can update data directly by editing this file.

-:exclamation: **Caution:** If your changes to the data file make its format invalid, the application will discard all data and start with an empty data file on the next run.
+  **Caution:** If your changes to the data file make its format invalid, the application will discard all data and start with an empty data file on the next run.
 It's recommended to back up the file before editing it.